What can you do about new build defects?

 Another option is to use the Consumer Code for Home Builders Adjudication Scheme, known as CCHBAS.

-If all these avenues fail, the last resort of the homeowner is generally to involve the Courts.
+If all these avenues fail, the last resort of the homeowner faced with new build defects is generally to threaten or take legal action:

-If the dispute relates to matters that have a financial value of less than £10,000 then we would normally recommend that people pursue the case themselves, using the small claims court procedure.
-This is because legal costs cannot usually be recovered in the small claims court, so it is rarely cost effective to retain solicitors to conduct a claim.
+If you are seeking a financial remedy of less than £10,000 (the small claims court limit) then homeowners can pursue a claim themselves using the small claims court procedure.
+The small claims court is designed for consumers to use without the help of a lawyer.
+That is why legal costs cannot usually be recovered in the small claims court, which means it is not usually cost effective to retain solicitor.